kiedtl/chmap/README.md

 > A CLI port of the Windows `charmap` utility

+### Status

+**This utility is currently being rewritten in C for speed and size, and will also use sqlite3 instead of a custom database format.** The `master` branch is currently broken, so it is advised to build from the latest stable release instead.

 ### What?

-`lcharmap` is a CLI port of the Windows `charmap.exe` utility for Unix.
+`lcharmap` is similar to the `charmap.exe` utility in Windows XP and newer.
 It displays information for a particular Unicode code point, including it's hexadecimal/octal and HTML entity representation.

-In addition, it dislays character description from an extremely bloated character database (2.8M) and allows you to search for character based on their description (provided, of course, you are willing to wait while lcharmap load the entire database into memory and matched each entry).
+It is also capable of displaying a description for each character from a database generated at install time.

 ### Where?
 #### Dependencies
-- Windows (*not supported, not tested*)
+- Windows (*supported, not tested*)
 - macOS (*not supported or tested*)
 - Linux (*supported and tested*)
 - Free|Open|Net|Dragonfly BSD (*not supported, not tested*)